 Historically, the Australian Dollar reached an all time high of 1.49 in December of 1973.
-Australian Dollar - data, forecasts, historical chart - was last updated on May of 2021.
+Australian Dollar - data, forecasts, historical chart - was last updated on January of 2022.

-The Australian Dollar is expected to trade at 0.78 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 0.77 in 12 months time.
+The Australian Dollar is expected to trade at 0.72 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 0.70 in 12 months time.